ben-han-cn/tips/src/vim.md

 - v " before move will flip the inclusive/exclusive of the move

 ## move Command
-5,7m0 "move line from 5 to 7 to the beginning of the file m+1   "move current line down one line
+5,7m0 "move line from 5 to 7 to the beginning of the file.
+m+1   "move current line down one line

 ## Search/Parameterized Text objects